jhauberg/dledger/MANUAL.md

 ```

 *Note that the hashtag/pound-symbol here indicates a line that is a comment for the human reader; the program will just ignore it.*

+The example journals might not report any forecasts if the latest record is more than a year old.

 ## Transactions